fzliu/fzliu.github.io/_posts/2022-02-07-my-experience-living-and-working-in-china-part-i.md

 <div align="center">
   <img align="center" src="https://live.staticflickr.com/2822/33442101433_1ea5535c14_h.jpg">
 </div>
-<p><sub>Alipay and WeChat work by opening a camera and scanning a QR code, which redirects you to the store's payments page.
+<p style="text-align:center"><sub>Alipay and WeChat work by opening a camera and scanning a QR code, which redirects you to the store's payments page.
 You can then pay an arbitrary amount of RMB, which will immediately show up in the payee's balance once complete.
 Photo by <a href="https://flickr.com/photos/kongharald/33442101433">Harald Groven</a>, <a href="https://creativecommons.org/licenses/by-sa/2.0/">CC BY-SA 2.0 license</a>, original photo.</sub></p>

 <div align="center">
   <img src="/img/alipay-screenshot.jpg">
 </div>
-<p><sub>Here's a screenshot of my Alipay.
+<p style="text-align:center"><sub>Here's a screenshot of my Alipay.
 Its primary use is for payments, as evident by the top row, but mini-programs (second row from the top) have now become an important part of the app.</sub></p>

 Alipay and WeChat's success within mainland China are in large part due to the smartphone + QR code revolution, which has truly permated all aspects of Chinese life.
 Shared bikes can be unlocked by scanning a QR code on your phone.
 You can add friends on Alipay and WeChat using QR codes.
 Many Communist Party of China (CPC) functions rely on tight Alipay or WeChat integration.
 You can even login to third-party websites and check in as a guest in office buildings via QR codes.
 I am by no means a security expert, but this system somehow feels a bit gameable despite its widespread use by over a billion people.